emorysalaun/DSP439Final/README.md

-# DSP439Final
+# Big Data Analysis Python Exam
-Repository for the final DSP439 Python Exam
+Here is the starter Repo for the Python Exam.
+Right now there is nothing in here and a brief readme, the rest will be up tomorrow.